Rossi X-ray Timing Explorer: Proportional Counter Array (PCA)

 The PCA is being built by the Laboratory for High Energy Astrophysics (LHEA) at Goddard Space Flight Center.
-The principal investigator was Dr. Jean H. Swank.
+The principal investigator was Jean Swank.

 Results

 Observations from the Rossi X-ray Timing Explorer have been used as evidence for the existence of the frame-dragging effect predicted by the theory of general relativity of Einstein.
 RXTE results have, as of late 2007, been used in more than 1400 scientific papers.

 In January 2006, it was announced that Rossi had been used to locate a candidate intermediate-mass black hole named M82 X-1.
 In February 2006, data from RXTE was used to prove that the diffuse background X-ray glow in our galaxy comes from innumerable, previously undetected white dwarfs and from other stars' coronae.
 In April 2008, RXTE data was used to infer the size of the smallest known black hole.

 RXTE ceased science operations on 12 January 2012.